xarantolus/sensibleHub/README.md

 ##### Song page
   ![Song page](.github/screenshots/shub-song.png?raw=true)
 This page lets you see and edit metadata (including the cover image) that will be included in the MP3 files.
+The image shows both the dark and light mode.

 ##### Song listing
   ![Listing page](.github/screenshots/shub-listing.png?raw=true)